proteanblank/kodeWeave/README.md

 -------------

 - Make code editor more responsive for mobile devices

+### Desktop
 - Add SASS & SCSS preprocessors

-### Desktop
-- Save code snippets for offline use
-- Reintegrate [WebDGap](https://mikethedj4.github.io/WebDGap/) for desktop exportation
+- Release v1.1.29 for desktops

 ### Android

+ - Add SASS & SCSS preprocessors
  - Save code snippets for offline use
  - Export file as zip
+ - Release v1.1.29 for Android

 [Export Your Web App for Desktop or Mobile!](https://mikethedj4.github.io/WebDGap/)
 -------------